TL;DR - How to Use WhatsApp for Healthcare

 WhatsApp has become ubiquitous, with people all over the world using it to communicate with friends and family.
 This means that healthcare providers can communicate with their patients using a platform that they are already familiar with.

-No matter where a clinic or hospital is based, it's likely that their patients are already using WhatsApp, making it an accessible and convenient tool for healthcare communication.
+Global popularity: No matter where a clinic or hospital is based, it's likely that their patients are already using WhatsApp, making it an accessible and convenient tool for healthcare communication.

-Another significant benefit of using WhatsApp for healthcare communication is its end-to-end encryption.
-This means that messages sent through WhatsApp are only visible to the sender and the recipient.
+End-to-end encryption protects patient data: Messages sent through WhatsApp are only visible to the sender and the recipient.
 Therefore, it’s a secure platform for sharing sensitive data such as medical information.

-Compared to traditional communication channels like phone and email, WhatsApp offers several advantages for healthcare communication.
+Easy media sharing: Compared to traditional communication channels like phone and email, WhatsApp offers several advantages for healthcare communication.
 For instance, WhatsApp allows healthcare providers to send files, images, videos and voice notes, making it easier to communicate complex medical information.

-Additionally, WhatsApp messages can be saved, searched and accessed at any time, providing a record of the patient's medical history.
 Finally, WhatsApp's real-time communication enables healthcare providers to respond quickly to patient inquiries, reducing wait times and improving patient satisfaction.

 WhatsApp for Healthcare: Business and Commerce Policies